 Canadian employers are looking for graduates from universities, colleges and trade schools to live and work in the country.
 Educated immigrants can contribute more to the Canadian economy.

 2. Graduates have a better chance of finding a job in their field

 93% of all Canadian graduates find a job in their field of study.
+International students in Canada may apply for the Post-Graduate Work Permit.
 The PGWP helps eligible graduates from designated learning institutions in Canada to live and work in the country for up to 3 years.

 3. Tech jobs have a very high demand

 Canada boasts of a booming technology sector.
 There are over 41,500 tech companies in Canada.
 If you are from the ICT sector, finding a job in Canada will be a piece of cake.
 The demand for tech jobs is so high that provinces like Ontario and British Columbia have introduced tech-specific draws.
 These draws invite highly skilled foreign tech workers to live and work in Canada.
 Waterloo in Ontario is one of the major tech hubs in the country.
 There are over 2,500 tech jobs available in Waterloo at any given time.